American Psycho (musical): Broadway (2016)

 Following its premiere production, a workshop of the musical was held in January 2015 in New York City.
 The same year, the musical was scheduled to open in Broadway in March 2016, following previews from February 19, at a yet unknown Shubert theater.
 Lead casting would include Benjamin Walker in the lead role of Patrick Bateman, reprising his role from the 2011 workshop.
 The musical had a preview performances at the Gerald Schoenfeld Theatre on March 24, 2016.
 Tony Award winner Alice Ripley joined the cast as Patrick Bateman's mother and Mrs. Wolfe, along with Tony Award nominee Jennifer Damiano as Jean, and Heléne Yorke as Evelyn Williams.
 Damiano previously worked with Sheik in the original production of Spring Awakening on Broadway, as well as with co-starring opposite Ripley as Mother and Daughter in the original production of Next to Normal.

-The musical had a closing date of June 5, 2016, for the Broadway production, after 27 previews and 54 regular performances.
+The musical had a closing date of June 5, 2016 after 27 previews and 54 regular performances.